urlbox/urlbox-dotnet/Urlbox/Urlbox/README.md

 using System;
 using System.Collections.Generic;
 using System.Threading.Tasks;
-using Screenshots; // This is our package
+using UrlboxSDK; // This is our package

 namespace MyNamespace
 {